 Together, these findings point to a convergent principle: defined circuit elements undergo persistent activity changes that trigger functional disconnection and network failure.
 By dissecting these mechanisms at the level of identified cell types and synaptic interactions, our work lays the groundwork for therapeutic strategies that target circuit dysfunction rather than rely solely on cell replacement.

-Sergii Ukaiev is involved in the study of the mechanisms of stress, including the establishment of specific biomarkers of mental and stress-related disorders, the impact of stress on cognitive processes, and the effectiveness of stress-coping methods.
+Sergii Tukaiev is involved in the study of the mechanisms of stress, including the establishment of specific biomarkers of mental and stress-related disorders, the impact of stress on cognitive processes, and the effectiveness of stress-coping methods.
 With more than 30 years of conducting neuroscience research across various departments and using an interdisciplinary approach, he evaluates complex problems from new perspectives, integrating insights from both the mind and the brain.
 His accumulated knowledge and experience are being applied to the development of a Neuro-Assistive Robotic Intellectual System and non-invasive interfaces designed to counteract stress-related disorders, restore brain functions, and improve cognitive performance.
 He has also served as a section editor for Stress & Health.

 Keynote III: Neurophysiology of emotional burnout.
 Biomarkers